-Popularity of French Wines
+The popularity of French Wines

 France has several regions which produce French wine.
-They have the second-largest vineyard area and are the largest wind producer at about eight billion bottles per year.
+They have the second-largest vineyard area and are the largest wine producer at about eight billion bottles per year.
 The French Ministry of Agriculture released statistics showing that French adults consumed about a glass of wine per day which made wine consumption down by four liters.
 The consumption of wine dropped across various social groups and exports also fell.
 The biggest drop was in sparkling wines and Champagne.
 An International Wine as Spirit research study, in 2011, shows that Americans consumed more wine than any other country.

 - Wine Annual Report and Statistics – This is a report which assesses commodity and trade issues.

 Originating in the 6th century BC, with the colonization of Greek sellers in Southern Gaul, viticulture flourished when Marseille, the Greek colony was founded.
 South regions were licensed by the Roman Empire to produce wines.
 Monks, during the middle ages, not only maintained the vineyards but conserved the knowledge and skills.
 They had the motivation, security and the resources to steadily produce wine for generating income as well as celebrating mass.
 Mildew and Phylloxera were spread throughout France which put an abrupt stop to the advancement of the wind industry and vineyards were desolate.

 Eventually, an economic downturn and both world wars would mean the wine industry would take decades to fully recover.
 Appellation d’Origine Controlee was established in 1935 in order to protect France because French “brands” were being threatened by competition.
 During the 1970’s the economy took an upward turn after World War II, large investments were made, and a new generation helped create the French wines of modern times.